Tell Google exactly what each page is — in code it can't misread.

 Why doesn't my web developer just do this?

-Most web developers building HVAC and plumbing sites are designers first.
+Most web developers building service business sites are designers first.
 Schema markup is technical SEO work — it doesn't affect how the site looks, only how Google reads it.
 It rarely makes it onto a build spec.
 Even agencies that include "SEO" often skip it because it's invisible to the client demo.

-How long until the stars show up after deployment?
+How long until rich results show up after deployment?

 Usually 7 to 14 days, occasionally up to 30.
-Google has to recrawl your pages, validate the schema, and decide whether to display rich results.
+Google has to recrawl your pages, validate the schema, and decide whether to display the rich result.
 We monitor Search Console and follow up if anything is rejected.

-Will this work if I'm on Wix or Squarespace?
+Will schema markup work if I'm on Wix or Squarespace?

 Yes.
 Both platforms support custom code injection.
 The implementation is slightly different on each, but the end result is the same.

-Technically yes — Google publishes documentation and there are free generators.
-Where it usually goes wrong is on completeness (people add LocalBusiness but forget Review schema, so stars still don't show), validation errors that go unnoticed, or schema conflicts when multiple plugins try to write competing markup.
-If you want to try, start with Google's structured data documentation.
+Technically yes — Google publishes the documentation and there are free generators.
+Where it usually goes wrong is completeness (partial markup that never triggers a rich result), validation errors that go unnoticed, and conflicts when multiple plugins write competing schema on the same page.

 Find out what schema you're missing.